- Coronavirus (COVID-19)

 If you're currently claiming free school meals

-If you're currently claiming free school meals, but don't meet the new criteria, your child will remain eligible until they finish the phase of schooling (primary or secondary) they're in on 31 March 2022.
+The eligibility criteria for free school meals have recently changed.
+If you're currently claiming free school meals, but don't meet the new criteria above, your child will remain eligible until they finish the phase of schooling (primary or secondary) they're in on 31 March 2022.